 In order to control our Group's overall operational costs and avoid cost overrun, we mostly rely on our assessment of costs in the stage of preparing the terms of our initial tender offer as a way to pass potential increase in service costs to customers and to tackle the risk of cost increment over time, and rely on our cost control measures to avoid cost overrun.
 We have generally been able to take into account potential increase in costs during the tendering process with reference to our past experience.
-In addition, in the course of project execution, based on our constant monitoring, inspection, progress review and control over project expenses and payments (for details, please refer to the paragraph headed "Control over subcontractors - control over subcontractors' work quality and performance" of this section), we are able to monitor and control the progress and budget of each project closely and if we identify material cost overrun with reference to the original estimates of the monthly budget, our quantity surveyor manager will investigate the causes and assess the cost overrun to consider if any follow-up actions are required.
-In the event that a cost overrun is identified, to ensure smooth operation of the relevant projects, and depending on the materiality and nature of the cost overrun, we may bear part of the additional cost and negotiate with subcontractors to adjust their subcontracting fee on terms reasonably acceptable to our Group.
-During the Track Record Period, cost overrun occurred in three contracts (including two DTCs and one building maintenance contract with a private customer) due to the increased labour cost and cost of materials as a result of delay in completion of such projects caused by adverse weather conditions.
-For the three financial years ended 30 June 2014, the amounts of cost overrun were approximately HK\$4.0 million, HK\$nil and HK\$0.6 million, respectively, representing approximately 0.7%, nil and 0.1% of our total cost of services during the Track Record Period.
-Our Directors consider that such cost overrun was not significant.
+In addition, in the course of project execution, based on the site agent's or foreman's report and customer feedback, we are able to monitor the progress of each project and if we identify material cost overrun with reference to the original estimates of the monthly budget, our quantity surveyor manager will investigate the causes and assess the cost overrun to see if any follow-up actions are required.